 More than often, some of the unchecked vulnerabilities and weaknesses have the potential to become actual threats.
-As such, security testing can help your organization to defend such vulnerabilities and ward off threats, but this testing needs to be done before cybercriminals get familiar with your application and exploit its weaknesses.
-Moreover, if you are using third-party applications, outsourced services or cloud-based services, then it becomes more than crucial to carry out security testing.
+As such, security testing can help your organization to defend against such vulnerabilities and ward off threats, but this testing needs to be done before cybercriminals get familiar with your application and exploit its weaknesses.
+Moreover, if you are using third-party applications, outsourced services, or cloud-based services, then it becomes more than crucial to carry out security testing.

 2. Cost Reduction